AnatoliyZabrovskiy/spot_docker/README.md

    roslaunch openni2_launch openni2.launch depth_registration:=true
    ```

-This step can be skipped: In addition to reducing the frequency of publishing topics (RGB and Depth), we use the **_cam_ros_publish.py_** script and the following commands:
+The next step can be skipped: In addition to reducing the frequency of publishing topics (RGB and Depth), we use the **_cam_ros_publish.py_** script and the following commands:
    ```sh
   source ./venv/bin/activate
   source /opt/ros/noetic/setup.bash